0x24D/snake-and-mouse/README.md

-Basic version of snake and mouse console game
+Extended version of snake and mouse console game